 1772 – Scotchtown Plantation, Virginia.

-A shrill ring is heard from under his kitchen floorboards, and causes us to stop dead in our tracks.
-Her scream, a long, shrill scream, one devoid of any hope, a scream that emptied her lungs, chills my blood.
-But deep down I feel for him because the pain and anguish he and his family are going through, is immense.
-There was a full minute of silence after the shrill of his wife’s initial response had faded away.
-I study my mentor innocently, mentally shoving down the somber expression trying to break through.
-It could account for the distraught expression on his face, the knit eyebrows and his cross-eyes look of concentrating.
+There was a full minute of silence after the shriek of Miss Sarah’s initial response had faded away.
+I study my mentor innocently, mentally shoving down the somber emotion breaking through.
+It could account for the distraught expression, the knit eyebrows and his cross-eye look of concentrating.

 “If it is any comfort, I am of my own mind, the devil has not inhabited her.”